 Maine State Police

-Successful applicants will be high school graduates or possess a GED equivalent and be able to pass a series of physical exams.
+Successful applicants must hold a high school diploma or GED and be able to pass a series of physical exams.
 Selected applicants will be invited to attend the Maine Criminal Justice Academy (MCJA) Municipal/County Basic Police School.

 Maine County Sheriff’s Department Jobs

 Law enforcement outside municipal jurisdictions in rural enclaves and unincorporated areas outside of city limits is the responsibility of county sheriff’s offices.
 Since their jurisdictions overlap with the municipal police departments in the county, they also often work in support of local PDs.
 Additionally, they conduct tasks related to serving subpoenas and court summons, animal control, and managing detention facilities.
 Maine’s sheriff’s departments require officers with a minimum of a high school diploma, although a college degree is often preferred.

 Cumberland County Sheriff’s Office

 The Cumberland County Sheriff’s Office is responsible for policing 853 square miles and serving the law enforcement needs of about 290,000 residents.
 In addition to general patrol positions, deputies here have the opportunity to enter one of the specialized units such as Honor Guard, K-9, Marine Patrol, Accident Reconstruction, and Dive Team.

 Joining the Cumberland County Sheriff’s Office starts with passing a physical agility test, participating in a primary interview, background Investigation, polygraph, and a psychological and medical evaluation before sitting for the final interview and going on to the 100-hour MCJA training course.
 Preference is given to applicants with one to two years of college credits or a degree in criminal justice.